Perkedel/haxe-hardware/README.md

-haxe-hardware
+haxe-hardware (but it's Lime version)
 =============

 Simple OpenFL extension for accessing android device hardware methods.
+Lime version, due to missing JNI in the latest OpenFL it seems.

-Currently implements methods to use the android vibrator and access screen dimensions.
+Currently implements methods to use the android vibrator, wake up, and access screen dimensions.

-Install via `haxelib git haxe-hardware https://github.com/ktravis/haxe-hardware`
+Install via `haxelib git haxe-hardware https://github.com/Perkedel/haxe-hardware`

 Add to `project.xml`:

     <haxelib name="openfl" />
     <haxelib name="haxe-hardware" if="android" />

+or if you use HaxeFlixel, you do not need `<haxelib name="openfl" />` anymore.

 And import into your project (haxe) with: